cometbft/cometbft/docs/rfc/tendermint-core/rfc-018-bls-agg-exploration.md

 number of signatures included in the aggregate signature (as long as the signers signed over the same message data as is the case in Tendermint).

-It is worth noting that this would also represent a _degredation_ in signature verification time for chains with small validator sets.
+It is worth noting that this would also represent a _degradation_ in signature verification time for chains with small validator sets.
 When batch verifying only 32 signatures, our ed25519 library takes .57 milliseconds, whereas BLS would still require the same 1.5 milliseconds.